wkindling/wkindling.github.io/index.md

 ## Fun Facts
 - ⚙️ I enjoy collecting mechanical watches and learning about their history.
 - 🎸 I like rock music.
 Pink Floyd is my favorite band.
-I’ve been lucky to see both Roger Waters and David Gilmour live.
+I've been lucky to see both Roger Waters and David Gilmour live.
 - 🎹 I love classical music.
-My favorite recording is [Sviatoslav Richter’s performance of Rachmaninoff’s Piano Concerto No. 2](https://share.google/XsFEAEIKa6mXMKmlG).
+My favorite recording is [Sviatoslav Richter's performance of Rachmaninoff's Piano Concerto No. 2](https://share.google/XsFEAEIKa6mXMKmlG).